 In the endpoints tab in App Manager you can provide a URL to that will (in the future) be used to give your system the necessary access to your clients' accounts and provide useful tools for troubleshooting the connection.
-If you are creating an integration that uses APIs accessed via Adobe I/O, we recommend adding this URL endpoint and building the infrastructure on your side to handle the API calls.

 This video describes how the process is intended to work:

 We are still building the functionality that will allow these features to work.
 So for now, you can add the URL to our system but it won’t get used quite yet.
 We’ll send out an email when these features are ready and you’ll begin to see traffic to it then.
 Below I’ll describe the various methods that will be sent to the endpoint and why you might want to add them to your integration.
 Check out the Swagger API documentation for more information on the data format and variables.

 If you have an integration that use APIs that authenticate through Adobe I/O, App Manager will soon make the authentication process much simpler for your customers.
 When you create your integration you will tell App Manager what API access you need.
 When a customer adds your integration, a pop-up will inform them what API access you need and why.
 Then they will be given the option to grant access or refuse.
 If they grant access, App Manager will create a user with the correct permissions and generate the public/private keys and authorization credentials for this user.
 It will then pass these credentials to you via the partnerintegration (POST) API Method and you can use them to generate a JWT token to access the customer's Adobe Analytics instance via the APIs.

 This method will be used to test the status of your system.
 You will be able to call Adobe Exchange’s Keep Alive API at a pre-defined interval (the API is still being built and the endpoint is TBD).
 Once Exchange receives this call, Adobe Exchange will call your endpoint to complete the Handshake and get an update on the current connection.